 Is PrivateVPN good?

 As it seems from our PrivateVPN review, the service has some benefits that can also be seen as liabilities.
 You may appreciate their port forwarding, but it also cannot be disabled.
-They offer several varieties of encryption, which may end up being more confusing to the user and offer little practical difference.
+They offer several varieties of encryption, which may end up being more confusing to the user rather than more secure, offering little practical difference.